Hasok Chang

-Hasok Chang (Korean: 장하석; born March 26, 1967) is a Korean-born American historian and philosopher of science currently serving as the Hans Rausing Professor at the Department of History and Philosophy of Science at the University of Cambridge and a board member of the Philosophy of Science Association.
+Hasok Chang (Korean: 장하석; born March 26, 1967) is a South Korea-born American historian and philosopher of science currently serving as the Hans Rausing Professor at the Department of History and Philosophy of Science at the University of Cambridge and a board member of the Philosophy of Science Association.
 He previously served as president of the British Society for the History of Science from 2012 to 2014.

 His areas of interest include the history and philosophy of chemistry and physics, the philosophy of scientific practice, measurement in quantum mechanics, realism, scientific evidence, pluralism and pragmatism.

 Early life and education

 Chang was born in Seoul in 1967 to Korean civil servant (later politician) Che-Shik Chang and teacher Woo Sook Choi.
 Chang is the younger brother of economist Ha-Joon Chang and cousin of economist and Korea University professor Hasung Jang.
 He is married to psychotherapist Gretchen Siglar.